Rise Above (JK Flesh album): Composition

 Inspired by Broadrick's childhood in industrial Birmingham, Rise Aboves sound is characterized by heavy distortion, kinetic beats, and noisy production.
 In keeping with the JK Flesh evolution, nearly all elements of industrial metal are gone from this album and replaced with starker, more synthetic sounds.
 John Twells of Fact wrote, "The doomy, distorted grind of Godflesh and Jesu is certainly still present, but woven into a wheezing 4/4 template that doesn’t sound a million miles from Andy Stott’s patented 'knackered house' or a Surgeon record on the wrong speed being played through a broken car stereo."
 Chang Terhune of Igloo Magazine also drew comparisons between Rise Above and the work of Andy Stott.
 Heathen Harvest likened the album's percussion driven approach to early industrial albums: "The predominant sound is that of the factory: machines, machines, and more machines."

 According to Broadrick, his vision for JK Flesh was only fully realized with Rise Above.
 About the deliberate shift away from guitar and industrial beats, he said, "Wildly divisive, its lack of guitars and its adherence to 4/4 techno, has led to a misunderstanding of this project's intentions, but I find this is positive.
 I'm doing something ‘real', and I'm doing it because I need and love doing it.
 This shouldn't be easy for anyone."

+Reception

-ReceptionRise Above received positive reviews.
+Rise Above received positive reviews.
 Writing for The Quietus, Tristan Bath said "So frank and brutal are the whiteknuckled grooves and aggression on Rise Above it’s tougher than ever to imagine where Broadrick will go next."
 Resident Advisor reviewer Justin Farrar wrote "It's a rare musician who could make music this bleak sound utterly engrossing."

 In another very positive review Ben Hudgins of Heathen Harvest called Rise Above "unadulterated machine music that’s been crafted by a master engineer."